 Bloggers can expect to receive offers all over the board for direct advertising, but it’s usually done at a flat-rate for a specified time period, usually one year.
 The spammy companies will try to get bloggers to publish their content and give them a link for $10-20.
 They may go up to as much as $200 for one link if you have a high-ranking blog.

 Another way to make money blogging is with affiliate marketing.
 Affiliate marketing is when a blogger gets paid if you use a link on their website to buy something.
-Instead of the pay-per-click ads where the blogger gets paid just for your click on an ad, you have to actually buy something for the blogger to get paid.
+Instead of the pay-per-click ads where the blogger gets paid just for your click on an ad, you usually have to buy something for the blogger to get paid.

 How Much Can You Make?